Kinovea/kinovea-docs/source/capture/userinterface.rst

 .. |Pause| image:: /images/capture/icons/grab_pause.png

 Pauses or restarts the camera stream.
 This disconnects the camera.
-When the camera is disconnected it is possible to review the last action seen by the camera by adjusting the delay.
+When the camera is disconnected it is possible to review the last few seconds of action seen by the camera by adjusting the delay.

 |Disarm| *Disarm capture trigger*